brus041/Image_Proccessing_website/README.md

 # Image_Proccessing
-Contains matrix algebra library, applications of linear algebra, and applications to images/image processing
+Website for Exploration of Matrix Applications and Image Processing